[Edited

 and also the idea of papal supremacy.
 He also challenged the

-privileges of the nobles: the Bible, he argued, taught equality, not
+privileges of the nobles: the Bible, he argued, taught equality,

 special privileges based on birth.